-In this tutorial, we are going to build the native version of QEMU running on macOS with M1 Apple Silicon.
+In this Coding, we are going to build the native version of QEMU running on macOS with M1 Apple Silicon.

 My solution is to build QEMU by my own.
 Some blogs early this year put that the QEMU doesn't support hypervisor framework (hvf) in M1, thus it should be patched with Hypervisor framework written by @_AlexGraf.

 Things are changing everyday.
 Now the main branch has merged some hvf patches, while still not fully support Apple Silicon.
 Here we use QEMU 6.0 (which is the newest stable version in 24-Aug-2021), and use Alexander Graf's patch v8.